bryansijs/chatbotdemo/README.md

 Getting Started
 ===============
 1. Run npm start
-2. Enter account ID
-3. Enter agent username
-4. Enter agent password
-5. Go to [visitor test page](https://livepersoninc.github.io/visitor-page/?siteid=SiteId), enter your site ID in the url and refresh the page
+2. Go to [visitor test page](https://livepersoninc.github.io/visitor-page/?siteid=SiteId), enter your site ID in the url and refresh the page
-6. Click to start chat
+3. Click to start chat
-7. Send the first message from the visitor side
+4. Send the first message from the visitor test page
-8. Wait for the agent response
+5. Wait for the agent response
-9. Follow steps 7 and 8 until the simulator ends the conversation
+6. Follow steps 4 and 5 until the conversation ends